 “Grey or black Stacy Adams?”
 The question cut through the quiet bedroom bouncing off no one.‘The grey oxfords look best’ he decided while getting a black pair of waved silky socks from his dresser drawer.
-He sat on his bed-, carefully putting on the calf length socks and then shoes.
+He sat on his bed, carefully putting on calf-length socks and then shoes.
 He stood up and checked himself in the mirror.
 Satisfied with the look, he turned to his bed.
-The few wrinkles that formed where he sat he pushed out by hand and tucked the top sheet tight under the mattress giving the bed a hotel made look.
+The few wrinkles that formed where he sat he pushed out by hand and tucked the top sheet tight under the mattress giving the bed a hotel-made look.

 ‘Don’t mention her good looks when I arrive’ he decided as he pulled up in front of her house.
 He was on time.
-6pm on the dot.
+6 pm on the dot.
 He liked to be on time.
 It showed part of his personality.
 He rang the bell.
 And waited.
 No response.
 He rang the bell again.
-Three long chimes echoed that no one would miss the ring if inside.
+Three long chimes echoed.
+No one would miss the ring, if inside.
 The door slowly opened with eyes peeking at him.

-He saw a partial view of a woman looking at him through a cracked chained door.
-Short, early sixties, salt and pepper hair was all he could see.
+He saw the partial view of a woman looking at him through a cracked chained door.
+Someone short, in their early sixties, with salt and pepper hair, continued to stare at him through the opening.
 It was Charletta, had to be.
-He was at a loss for words
+He was at a loss for words.

 “I, I, I’m Skipp Giles, here to pick you up for our date?
 His statement came out as a question.

 “How do you know me?” she asked, her voice sounding vulnerable as her body pressed against the door keeping it from moving more even though the chain gave it permission to.

 “We, we met online about 4 weeks ago.
 You told me you’d be away for a few days so it’d be best if I stopped by this week for our date.
 Here I am.
 At 6 pm, as promised.”

 She continued to appraise him, eyes looking up and down at his shoes, then tie.

 “I’m not ready yet.”